 About Adriatic Coast

-The Slovene coast is relatively short but full of surprises; natural beauty abounds such as the 80 m Strunjan Cliff and the historic Secovlje salt-pans (on the broder with Croatia) are a sanctuary for over 100 bird species.
+The Slovene coast is relatively short but full of surprises; natural beauty abounds such as the 80m Strunjan Cliff and the historic Secovlje salt-pans (on the broder with Croatia) are a sanctuary for over 100 bird species.
 The resort towns of Piran, Izola and Koper draw visitors with their mediaeval town centres, draw in visitors looking to relax and enjoy the atmosphere, while Portoroz has many modern hotels, a fully equipped marina, thermal baths, a casino and a large programme of cultural and sporting events throughout the summer.

 Izola, an old Mediterranean town nestles on the southwestern coast of the Gulf of Trieste, where the genuine tradition of fishing and winemaking and the friendliness of the locals merge.
 The turbulent history of the fishing town created beautiful architectural treasures and ancient legends that take you back in time when Izola was still an island.
 Izola hosts various sports, cultural and entertainment events, which seek inspiration in the old customs and traditions.
 Museums, galleries and art studios will take you to the world of Istrian arts and crafts, but if you want to experience true spiritual refreshment, take a ride on the waves of the Adriatic.

 Izola’s picturesque countryside with numerous valleys and long hills is a temple of gastronomic delights, which can be discovered in a number of local restaurants and tourist farms, most with spectacular views of the Gulf of Trieste.
 Izola’s hinterland offers countless opportunities for walking and exploring the natural beauty of the Istrian hills, adorned with lovely stone houses and old churches.
 You can visit these places on foot, by bicycle or even on horseback.

 PARENZANA - "The path of health and friendship"